KalaKit/KalaData/README.md

 - Verbose logging with detailed per-file reporting.
 - Summary statistics: input and output sizes, ratios, throughput (MB/s), file counts, and total duration
 - Cross-platform support for Windows 10/11 and Linux
-- No third-party libraries; relies only on the C++ Standard Library

 ---